 People who are just beginning to try handstands prefer to do so on a soft surface like a carpet.
 And while that might seem like a good idea (after all, it’s better to fall on something soft), in reality, a soft surface might exacerbate a range of motion deficiencies and thus lead to pain and potential injury.

 Getting a high-quality pair of durable wrist wraps is another way to make your wrists feel supported while doing handstands.
-Make sure to wrap them just tightly enough so that you feel supported, but not so tight that it makes your blood circulation stop, as that might lead to your hands tingling and further injuries.
+Make sure to wrap them just tightly enough so that you feel supported, but not so tight that it makes your blood circulation stop.

 The good thing about using wrist wraps is that they will help you avoid overextending your wrist and will keep it flexed to a degree at which it feels comfortable, which means you won’t be causing further damage to the joint.